 - Tooth extensions put more distance between the hedge trimmer blades and the operator, preventing body parts to get into contact with the teeth

-- Locks can prevent accidental start of the trimmer and is recommended for households with kids around.
+- Locks can prevent the accidental start of the trimmer and are recommended for households with kids around.
 The On Lock on the contrary makes it easier to keep the hedge trimmer running, no need to hold a button.
 This is a comfort feature, and could potentially be dangerous, so careful with this.

 - Front-handle shields protect hands from getting in contact with the teeth